HurSungYun/OperatingSystem_2016spr/README.md

 * The launchpad saves the tasks of applications used in the order that they were started.

-* The launchpad remains a snapshot of the app even if it was force stopped so that the application can be launched from where it was stopped.
+* The launchpad saves a snapshot of the app even if it was force stopped so that the application can be launched from where it was stopped.

-* They use launchpad-loader for save the that.
+* They use launchpad-loader to save the snapshot.

 * The launchpad also manage tasks.